Xomega-Net/Xomega.Docs/docs/framework/services/errors.md

 ### Resource registration

-In order to make a composite resource manager available to business services and error lists, you need to register it as a singleton with the DI container in your `Startup` class.
+To make a composite resource manager available to business services and error lists, you need to register it as a singleton with the DI container in your `Startup` class.

 In the following example, we register a composite resource manager, where the messages from a common client project add to and override the messages from the services project, which in turn add to and override the standard Xomega Framework messages.